vernonthedev/neovim-setup-configs/README.md

-> These are my neovim setup configurations in lua.
+> These are my neovim setup configurations in lua